-YNA initially started as a small project in 2017 between two medical students -- Jade Pham and Onur Tanglay, the current co-directors -- to give reason behind an unmet desire to provide public neuroscience and medical education, particularly to those who were less privileged in receiving similar opportunities in mentorship, research, networking, and general neuroscience and clinical knowledge.
+YNA initially started as a small project in 2017 between two medical students -- Jade Pham and Onur Tanglay, the current co-directors -- to give reason behind an unmet desire to provide public neuroscience and medical education, particularly to those who are less privileged in receiving similar opportunities in mentorship, research, networking, and general neuroscience and clinical knowledge.
 Both founders have their histories grounded in neuroscience, having both represented Australia at the International Brain Bee Championship, and have since been heavily involved in research and medicine.
 The plan was simple: to build a small group of young people to support other young people, by addressing education inequalities in accessibility issues in Australia, and promoting critical thinking and transferable skills through a refreshing yet practical take on “the brain in STEM”.

-Co-director Jade Pham
+Co-founder Jade Pham

-Co-director Onur Tanglay
+Co-founder Onur Tanglay